Ethan13322836698/simple-wifi-hacking_for_macos/README.md

 To check the network BSSID, open your control centre and hold down option key and click on open wireless diagnostics.
 Then in the window option of Frontmost Application Title/App Title in Menu Bar/Application Menu Title, click on scan and enter the BSSID of the target.
 For the channel, enter your channel.
 However, if your target has multiple BSSIDs, select the one with the smallest RSSI.

+This script must wait for others to connect or reconnect and you are capturing the handshake packet to correctly capture the handshake packet.